 - Additional Items

 You will need to think about the order in which you would like your information to be presented.
 Depending upon what you have in your career arsenal, meaning your work history and education, each person will organize their information differently.
-If you have lots of education and lots of experience, then this is a matter of taking the best parts and arranging them to uniquely support your argument that you are the best person for the job.
+If you have lots of education and lots of experience, then this is a matter of taking the best parts and arranging them well.
+That will uniquely support your argument that you are the best person for the job.

-In the short-term this isn't practical unless you can find an intensive training program or several short-term internships or volunteer programs.
+In the short-term, this isn't practical unless you can find an intensive training program or several short-term internships or volunteer programs.
 We didn't even mention the costs involved with going to school and buying books.
-Fortunately, interning and volunteering are almost always free although you never know there are usually exceptions to the rule.
+Fortunately, interning and volunteering are almost always free, although you never know there are usually exceptions to the rule.

 - Logo or Photo